hythamsa/Ansible/README.md

  - Port-Channel 30 = VPC 30

  Please make the necessary changes to the vpc.yml and group_vars/nexus.yml files to match your environment

+# Raspberry Pi 3 Staging
+Written to stage my Raspberry Pi 3 Model Bs before application staging is to take place (in the process of writing Kubernetes and GlusterFS Ansbile goodness...).

+To provide ssh access into your Pi 3s after flashing your SD card, create a blank ssh file within /boot.
+- touch /boot/ssh

+This will allow ssh access into your systems using default creds:
+- username: pi
+- password: raspberry

+Please note:
+- PLEASE READ: I disable BOTH WIFI AND BLUETOOTH as I have absolutely no requirement for either one of them.
+If you require their use, please refer to lines 31 - 38 and comment out as necessary to retain functionality
+- All files found in host_vars will need to be modified to reflect the hostnames you select for you environment
+- All "copy" are sourced directly from /etc/ansible/files folder on my local Ansible host.
+Modify as necessary
+- I currently do not have Bind configured (for now) and leverage static entries in /etc/hosts for reachability
+- /etc/default/ntpdate references one of my hosts on my network.
+Modify "NTPSERVERS= " to your host
+- I round up the script with a "shutdown -r +1" meaning reboot after 1 minute to kick changes in (disable bluetooth and wifi)